CASFRI/CASFRI/README.md

 * **Height calculation in BC [#336](https://github.com/edwardsmarc/CASFRI/issues/336)** - Most inventories simply copy the height value for the layer in question, but in BC we calculate the weighted average height because there are multiple height values for different canopy components.
 * **Horizontal structure in Parks Canada datasets** - PC01 and PC02 are the only datasets using exclusively horizontal structure.
 In these cases the CASFRI LAYERs represent different horizontal components.
 There is no vertical structure captured for these inventories.
 * **QC03 photo year issue [#444](https://github.com/edwardsmarc/CASFRI/issues/444)** - Photo year in the QC 3rd inventory standard is not precise.
 * **QC 3rd and 4th inventory standards do not include layer 2 info [#287](https://github.com/edwardsmarc/CASFRI/issues/287)** - We know there are 2 LYR layers in many polygons, but there is only forest information for the top layer.
-This results in many LYR rows in QC01, QC02, QC03, QC04 and QC06 where LAYER is 2 and SPECIES are UNKNOWN_VALUE.
+This results in many LYR rows in QC01, QC02, QC03, QC04 and QC06 where LAYER is 2 and all attributes are UNKNOWN_VALUE.
+Note that this was discussed in issue [#694](https://github.com/edwardsmarc/CASFRI/issues/694) and some changes have been proposed that will be incorporated into the next release.
 * **Non-productive rows in LYR tables [#632](https://github.com/edwardsmarc/CASFRI/issues/632)** - Usually we determine the presence of a LYR row using notEmpty() to test if species info is present.
 This is used for the ROW_TRANSLATION_RULE and for counting layers in LYR LAYER, NFL LAYER, and CAS NUM_OF_LAYERS.
 Some inventories (MB01, MB05, NB01, NB02, NL01, NS01, NS02, NS03, ON01, ON02, SK01, SK02, SK03, SK04, SK05) can have non-productive forested types (e.g. treed muskeg, alder) that do not include any species info, but still need to be reported as a LYR row using the PRODUCTIVITY_TYPE attribute.
 In these cases we need to catch the productivity type value in the ROW_TRANSLATION_RULE, and we need custom functions to make sure the row is counted in any layer functions.
 * **CAS_ID issues** - In most inventories we are able to build the unique CAS_ID identifier using identifiers from the source data that allow the cas_id to be linked back to the source polygon.
 In some inventories (e.g. ON [#536](https://github.com/edwardsmarc/CASFRI/issues/536) and QC [#645](https://github.com/edwardsmarc/CASFRI/issues/645)), the unique source identifier is too long to fit in a single CAS_ID slot, so it is split across multiple slots.
 Additionally, ON01 has 6 cases where the unique identifier does not link back to a single source polygon ([#644](https://github.com/edwardsmarc/CASFRI/issues/644)).
 * **Multiple inventories in a single source dataset** - In some cases a source dataset is received which contains data from multiple standards.
 In these cases the source data is divided into multiple datasets (one for each standard) during loading.
 This applies to MB05 and MB06; QC03, QC04, QC05; and QC02, QC06, QC07.